Frequently Asked Questions

 Q. Can I see the SPCA's 990, Audit, and Annual Report?

 A. The SPCA for Monterey County is the heart of animal rescue and protection since 1905.
 We rely entirely on donations to support our vital services and programs.
-We receive no tax dollars and we are not affiliated with any other SPCA or humane society.
+We are not affiliated with any other SPCA or humane society.
 Your donation stays right here in Monterey County to help people and animals in need.

 Q. How does the SPCA work with rescues or other shelters?